GavinMendelGleason/syntactic_versioning/README.md

 hundred thousands or even millions of lines.

-It seems to me that there are real advantages to going beyond the "lines of text" view of programming languages.
+It seems to me that there are real advantages to going beyond the "lines of text" view of programming languages *in general*, but definitely in terms of version control *in particular*.

 ## The New (and Old) Data Science Tools